Fact Sheet 3 June 1998

 I live near the site.
 Should I be concerned about current site activities affecting my family's health?

-If demolition work proceeds according to the contractor's work plan and requirements of federal and state laws, potential exposure of site contamiants to the surrounding community should be minimized.
+If demolition work proceeds according to the contractor's work plan and requirements of federal and state laws, potential exposure of site contaminants to the surrounding community should be minimized.
 However, both physical and chemical hazards exist at this site, and it is advised that the general public should not enter the site and that children should be kept away from the heavy equipment that will be used at the site.

 Will the pipes full of gas and oil under the refinery present a problem?